 I will dwell a bit more on the symbolism of fish.
 Cooked fish, motifs of fish, replicas of fish, sweet meats made in the shape of fish are widely used for several auspicious occasions, especially those connected with Marriage.
 The use of fish on auspicious occasions is generally misunderstood to be a Hindu custom.
 However, the use of fish as a motif can be traced back to more than 2,500 years in ancient Iran.
 In a bas relief of Cyrus the Great at Pasargadae, not only his crown is adorned with fish, but there is also a relief depicting the lower half of a torso of a person, who one leg is fish and another of a goat.

-While on food let me also dwell on Dhan-dar, white rice with bland dal (lentils) generally cooked with turmeric, one of the favorite food of Parsis on auspicious occasion.
+While on food let me also dwell on Dal white rice with bland toovar dal (lentils)are generally cooked with turmeric, one of the favorite food of Parsis.
 It is food which all, poor and rich, can afford.
-Since Dhan-dar is cooked on auspicious occasions as also on the day of Uthamna, on the third day after death, it tries to tell us to treat happy and sad occasions as same.
+Since dal is cooked on auspicious occasions as also on the sad day of Charam on the fourth day after death, it tries to tell us to treat happy and sad occasions as same.
 Not to get too elated when happy nor get too sad by calamities.
 The great Sasanian Dastur Adarbad Mahraspand compares good times to a bag of air which could easily get deflated by the slightest prick.

 Dhandar is also one of the simplest as well as most nutritious foods.
 It conveys the message of being simple in food as well as life.
 Moreover, one needs to have nutritious food whatever the occasion in life, as without nutritious food one cannot have health, and without health one can’t live a proper life either on a physical, mental or spiritual plane.